AuslanderNoam/Mutated_pathway_ICI_prediction/Readme.md

 Run line by line the file 10_code/running_example
 This code is divided into different sections.
-Lines 1-28 import the modules and data.
+   (1)Lines 1-28 import the modules and data.
-Lines 31-36 show how to train the random forest model on the training data Lines 38-45 show how to apply the random forest model to the validation data Lines 47-54 show how to apply the random forest model to the testing data
+   (2)Lines 31-36 show how to train the random forest model on the Liu training data (3)Lines 38-45 show how to apply the random forest model to the Riaz validation data (4)Lines 47-54 show how to apply the random forest model to the Hugo testing data

 Part 3: Reproducing Figures
 This section details how to produce the raw figures which were used in the paper.